michellejm/ConflictUrbanism-InfraPolitics/Tutorials/01_MappingData.md

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/20_SelectedFeatures.png)

-#### On Your Own
-Now on your own use select by attributes and select by location to answer the following question:
+Now  use select by attributes and select by location to answer the following question:
 * How many countries contain cities with greater than 7 million inhabitants?

 Include the answer as part of your map composition that we will review on Tuesday.